spatialeye/NetCon/content/5 Configuration/Commodities/Flow Transition Rules.md

 If you registration system is setup in such a way, that there are many redundancies or inappropriate connections going to/from the same now, then Flow Transition Rules can be your helping hand to straighten out the transitions.

 Imagine a system where substation internals, schematic diagrams and in-place map locations are all modelled in a single data model, and are all connected.
-If no preventions are taken, every cable that is both in a schematic representation as well as in a in-place location will create a cycle in the graph, hence making it 'mazed', while it is only a double registration of the same asset.
+If no preventions are taken, every cable that is both in a schematic representation as well as in a in-place location will create a cycle in the graph, hence making it 'meshed', while it is only a double registration of the same asset.

 Another situation where this may occur is when cables have mostly overview locations, but in some situations they have have detailed locations.
 These may also call cycles.